daniel-molina/visualequation/doc/UI.md

 in order to be consistent with the fact that Visual Equation is a graphical application at the end and to help users which are used to shortcuts of graphical environments but not those of emacs/readline.
-In the future it may be possible to choose a "package" of shortcuts or even define them individually.
+In the future it may be possible to choose a "set" of shortcuts and define them individually.

 #### Fundamental movements
-Users who do not know any key-bindings, with no previous experience with Visual Equation or which will not dedicate time to learn the rest of movements will likely use these fundamental movements all the time.
+Users who do not know any key-bindings, with no previous experience with Visual Equation or which will not dedicate time to learn the rest of movements, will likely use the mouse and likely these fundamental movements all the time.

 Because of that, fundamental movements are intended to satisfy the following
 conditions:

 *   It must be possible to select any selsubeq by using them.
-*   Thye must require very few keystrokes to select selsubeqs which are close to current selection.
+*   It must be required very few fundamental movements to select selsubeqs which are close to current selection.
-*   Navigating far away must not require too many keystrokes.
+*   Navigating far away must not require too many fundamental movements.
-*   They must be someway reasonable so the user can learn their behaviour soon.
+*   Fundamental movements must be someway reasonable so the user can learn their behaviour soon.
-*   They must be a compromise between being practical and not discouraging a new user to use the program because they look strange.
+*   Fundamental movements must be a compromise between being practical and not discouraging a new user to use the program because they look strange.

-##### LEFT (fast movement):

-*   If RDIR, set LDIR.
-*   Else, move to the closest symbol to the left without changing dir.
-    If that symbol is not a selsubeq, select instead its usupeq of lower level.

-**Marginal case**: If no candidate is found, select the last symbol or its usupeq of lower lever in the case that it is not a selsubeq.
+##### Left click (arbitrary distance movement)

+Most intuitive movement.
+However, it may be possible that not all usubeqs sharing the same area when displayed are able to be selected this way.
+For example, a usubeq giving color to its only parameter.

-##### RIGHT (slow, exhaustive and redundant):
+##### LEFT/RIGHT cursor keys (slow, exhaustive and redundant):

+>**Note**: These keys would have a more similar equivalence to their expected
+> behavior in a text editor if they were associated to the movement obtained
+> by pressing SHIFT-TAB/TAB (described below).
+However, that movement is not
+> exhaustive and a naive user may have a hard time being able to select
+> specific blocks which cannot be selected by clicking.
+If finally every
+> selsubeq is selectable with the mouse, it may be changed.

-*   If LDIR, set RDIR.
+*   If R/L, set L/R.
-*   Navigate equation forward, selecting selsubeqs before entering them and before exiting them.
+*   Navigate equation backward/forward, selecting selsubeqs before entering them and before exiting them.
-*   In addition, if ODIR, insert a temporal VOID after a subeq before exiting it so the user can insert a juxted there.
+*   In addition, if O or I, insert a TVOID after a subeq before exiting subeqs to the right so the user can insert in that direction in those modes.

-#### Longer movements
+#### Other basic movements

+##### C-LEFT/C-RIGHT
+These key bindings are used to navigate between mates.

+> **Notes**:
-> **Note**: CONTROL is preferred for "words" movements instead of ALT in basic
+>*  CONTROL is preferred for "word movements" instead of ALT in basic
-> commands because they are commonly used by desktop applications.
+>   operations because they are commonly used by desktop applications with that

-##### C-LEFT and C-RIGHT
-This key bindings are used to navigate between mates.

-> **Note**: The behavior does more honor to gedit and equivalent readline
-> key combination than to kwrite if considering that mates are words.
+>   meaning.
 >
+>*  The behavior does more honor to gedit and equivalent readline key
+>   combination than to kwrite (considering that mates are words) because
+>   final selection shares orientation with the key.
+>
-> **Note**: Advanced movements will consider that mates are characters and
+>*  On the contrary, advanced movements will consider that mates are characters
-> their supeqs are words.
+>   and their supeqs are words.

-When using C-RIGHT/C-LEFT:
+When using C-LEFT/C-RIGHT:
-*   If LDIR/RDIR, direction will change to RDIR/LDIR.
+*   If RDIR/LDIR, direction will change to LDIR/RDIR.
-*   Else, the mate to the right/left of selection is selected when C-RIGHT/C-LEFT is used.
+*   Else, the mate to the left/right of selection is selected when C-LEFT/C-RIGHT is used.
-    Marginal case: If selection is the last/first mate, choose the first/last mate.
+    Marginal case: If selection is the first/last mate, choose the last/first mate.
 *   Successive keystrokes of these key combinations (valid for an interleaved use of them) will remember the N-mate level of the selection before applying the first of these key combinations.

+##### SHIFT-TAB/TAB (fast movement):

+*   If R/L, set L/R.
+*   Else, move to the closest symbol to the left/right without changing dir.
+    If that symbol is not a selsubeq, select instead its supeq of lowest level which is selectable.

+**Marginal case**: If no candidate is found, select the last/first symbol.
+If that is not a selsubeq, select its selectable supeq of lower lever.

 #### Increasing and shortening selections